How The System Makes You Feel Like a Fraud

 Here’s what we’re not going to do: call this “imposter syndrome” and put it on you to fix.

 You are more than good enough.
 You’re navigating a system designed to protect traditional ideas of who gets to be “leadership material.”
 Some of us were never meant to fit that mold.
-That says everything about the mold and nothing about your worth.

 The Assumption Worth Questioning